 • Ideas, and critical information on meeting agendas and other documents are filed (or not filed) in multiple places.

-• You reply on your memory to follow-through on others’ requests and/or retain information shared in conversations throughout the day.
+• You rely on your memory to follow-through on others’ requests and/or retain information shared in conversations throughout the day.

 • Potential opportunities and future commitments are in your head relying on environmental cues or your memory to trigger you at the exact right time and place.

-This unnecessary stress and confusion comes from using your mind, your most valuable asset, to do what it’s not designed to do–hold ideas and deliver them at the right time and place.
+This unnecessary stress and confusion come from using your mind, your most valuable asset, to do what it’s not designed to do–hold ideas and deliver them at the right time and place.

 Transformation Skills Needed:

 • Treasure collecting skill